afifafifafifafifali/MRCM/README.md

 # MRCM - A 64-bit RISC-like CPU

-MRC (Mithu Risc Computing Machine) A 64-bit RISC(Reduced Intrusction Set Computing) CPU implementation using MyHDL, based on RISC-V architecture principles.
+MRCM (Mithu Risc Computing Machine) A 64-bit RISC(Reduced Intrusction Set Computing) CPU implementation using MyHDL, based on RISC-V architecture principles. ** Please note that it is currently ROM(READ ONLY MEMORY) only CPU implementation. **

 ## Components